 It is important to research and produce literature on the social economy, but it is equally important to disseminate this research in a way that is accessible to a broader audience.
-Film makers do this through films and documentaries, interviewing experts and following real life examples to give visual evidence of social justice and the social economy from both the United States and around the world.
+Filmmakers do this through films and documentaries, interviewing experts and following real life examples to give visual evidence of social justice and the social economy from both the United States and around the world.
 This section divides these works into four categories.
 Ecology and Sustainability features films which show real world examples of sustainability as well as films that explore the theoretical and practical implications of ecological issues.
-Fairtrade and Consumerism highlights works which discuss both ethical and unethical consumption practices.
+Fair-trade and Consumerism highlights works that discuss both ethical and unethical consumption practices.
 Films found in Social Solidarity and the Fight for Rights document real life issues and how communities are organizing around them.
-Workplace Democracy and Community Development focuses on documentaries which follow working communities and businesses all over the world.
+Workplace Democracy and Community Development focuses on documentaries that follow working communities and businesses all over the world.

 The Barcelona Blueprint, 2002, Bullfrog Films: Documenting the city of Barcelona and its sustainable city planning.

 Beyond Organic: The Vision Of Fairview Gardens, Bullfrog Films: A model of community supported agriculture in the midst of suburban sprawl.

 Cultivating Change, 2001, Bullfrog Films: Exploring the ways in which gardens can be vehicles for change.